cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 2. the principles of good design
 3. the benefit of the visualization to the end user

-The main issue is how to apply the established evaluation conventions from the disciplines that intersect visualization in a way that captures the specific nuance of the information visualization space.
-For example, Human-computer interaction principles are important in answering the question of how to evaluate visualization tools.
-In fact, information visualization tools can be a subset of the computer software products and interfaces that usability researchers could evaluate.

 Information visualization is all about facilitating problem solving.
 That being said, all evaluation should center around the ability of a given visualization tool to help people solve problems.

+ A number of different approaches to evaluate and judge the validity of visualizations have been developed, as discussed by Bederson and Shneiderman (2003), Korsar (2003), Ware (2012), Lam et al. (2012), and Isenberg at al. (2013).
+Visualization paradigms are often assessed heuristically using best design practices as guidelines.
+For example, a visualization could be evaluated by number of data points and the level of granularity represented \cite{marty_applied_2009} and by types of relationships that can be represented \cite{meirelles_design_2013}.

+Empirical studies are also employed to measure visualization in terms of human performance.
+Many methods used to evaluate visualizations follow conventions followed by the human-computer interaction field.
+The methods used to evaluate a visualization depend on the goals of the evaluation, such as a focus on the visualization itself or a focus on the analytic process the visualization supports \cite{lam2012empirical}.

+Isenberg et al. (2013) categorize evaluation approaches into slightly different categories: science evaluation, and design evaluation. .
+The visualization community borrows methods from these two disciplines in evaluating visualizations.
+The scientific approach focuses on building a representational model of the problem space that is reproducible, whereas the design approach focuses on the goal of aiding the user through maximizing usability and functionality (Isenberg 2013).

 Many researchers urge evaluation designers to focus on the __goals__ of the evaluation (Corbin and Strauss 2014, Ellis and Dix 2006, Lam et al. 2012).
+The goals of an evaluation should determine which methods are used to evaluate visualizations.

-Visualization evaluations have increased in number and diversity since 1995 (Lam et al. 2012).
+Information visualization evaluations have increased in number and diversity since 1995 (Lam et al. 2012).
 Most visualizations trend towards three purposes (or scenarios) evaluation:

 - Evaluating user performance
 - Evaluating user experience